 Switzerland is a popular destination of the Empress.
 Of course, it is known for the tragic assassination of Empress Elisabeth in Geneva in 1898.
 She was travelling incognito under the name Countess Hohenembs (as she often did).

 That day she was accompanied by only one lady-in-waiting, the Countess Irma Sztáray.
 The other members of her staff already went back to Territet by train, but Sisi wanted to travel by boat (the MS Genève, still afloat to this day!)

 She was walking from the Hotel Beau Rivage towards the steamer that should bring her back to Montreux after a visit with Baroness de Rothschild.
 After she is stabbed by a mad anarchist, she is brought back to Hotel Beau Rivage.
 She died there from the deadly wound in her chest.

 Sisi did stay in the Hotel Beau Rivage often, and they keep her memory alive.
 They offer historic suites called after iconic characters that stayed at the hotel.
 One of these is, of course, the Sissi suite.

 Other Swiss hotels that she stayed in are the former Grand Hotel in Territet and Hotel Baur au Lac, a famous luxury hotel with views over Lake Zurich and the Alps.

-Rumours were spread that she had given birth to a child, whose father was reputed to be Andrassy the Hungarian politician, although this was not in fact true.
+Rumours were spread that she had given birth to a child, whose father was reputed to be Andrassy, the Hungarian politician.
+There is no proof that this was in fact true.

-You can have a similar holiday, since the Chateau de Sassetot is now a luxury hotel and is also known as Château de Sissi.
-It is located just 1 mile from the beach, and horse riding treks depart directly from the Chateau.
-Sisi had a had a bad fall from her horse during this period, which which resulted in concussion; so please be carefull!
+You can have a similar holiday as Sisi had since the Chateau de Sassetot is now a luxury hotel and is also known as Château de Sissi.
+It is located only 1 mile from the beach, and horse riding treks start straight from the Chateau.
+Sisi had a had a bad fall from her horse during this period, which resulted in concussion; so please be careful!